franchsli/whatsapp_clone_django/README.md

     - Add read and unread logic.
     - Center the login and register forms
     - Use collapse for the pages.
+    - Incremetn the padding on the list items.

 ## Template